pharo-open-documentation/pharo-wiki/README.md

 ## General

+### Infrastructure

 - [How to deal with baselines](General/Baselines.md) - Configure your project and its dependencies.
 - [Setup your CI through github actions](General/GithubActions.md) - Setup your CI via GitHub actions for your Pharo projects.
 - [Pharo code export formats](General/ExportFormats.md) - Explanations about code formats used to export code to VCS such as git.
+- [How to deploy a pharo application](General/DeployYourPharoApplication.md) - A guide to deploy a Pharo application.
+- [Windows 10 Subsystem For Linux (WSL)](General/Windows10SubsystemForLinux.md) - Getting Pharo to run on Windows 10 Subsystem for Linux.
+- [Using CJK (Chinese, Japanese, and Korean) characters](General/CJKCharacter.md) - Guide to help you configure Pharo to support Chinese, Japanese, and Korean characters.
+- [Using CJK input methods](General/CJKInputMethod.md) - Guide to help you configure Pharo to support CJK input method.
+- [Tweaking big images](General/TweakingBigImages.md) - Tips to make large pharo images more responsive.
+- [Image file format](General/ImageFileFormat.md) - Documentation about binary format of Pharo images.
+- [How to setup a travis build](General/Travis.md) - How to have automated build on travis

+### Pharo Language

 - [Extension methods](General/Extensions.md) - How to extend existing classes in your packages.
 - [Traits](General/Traits.md) - Structure to build classes via composition.
-- [How to deploy a pharo application](General/DeployYourPharoApplication.md) - A guide to deploy a Pharo application.
 - [Some cool snippets in Pharo](General/CoolSnippets.md) - A cook book to answer common needs of a Pharo developer.
-- [How to setup a travis build](General/Travis.md) - How to have automated build on travis
 - [Progress bar](General/ProgressBar.md) - Display a progress bar to give feedback to the user.
-- [Profiling](General/Profiling.md) - Measure the time and space your program takes to execute.
-- [Menubar and World menu](General/MenuBar.md) - A guide to configure and customize Pharo's menubar and world menu.
-- [Layout](General/Layout.md) - Documentation about the layout management in the Morphic Library of pharo.
+- [Morphic Layouts](General/Layout.md) - Documentation about the layout management in the Morphic Library of pharo.
 - [Pragmas](General/Pragmas.md) - A guide on Pragmas, annotations to compiled methods to add additional properties.
 - [Coding conventions](General/CodingConventions.md) - A list of convention to follow when writing Pharo code.
+- [Exceptions](General/Exceptions.md) - How Pharo's exceptions work and explanations on how to use them.
+- [Sorting collections](General/SortingCollections.md) - How to sort collections with Pharo's built-in API.
+- [Sessions management](General/SessionsManagement.md) - Documentation on setting up start-up and shut-down actions in Pharo.

+### Pharo Tooling

 - [Playground](General/Playground.md) - Documentation on the usage of Pharo's playground.
-- [Windows 10 Subsystem For Linux (WSL)](General/Windows10SubsystemForLinux.md) - Getting Pharo to run on Windows 10 Subsystem for Linux.
+- [Profiling](General/Profiling.md) - Measure the time and space your program takes to execute.
-- [Using CJK (Chinese, Japanese, and Korean) characters](General/CJKCharacter.md) - Guide to help you configure Pharo to support Chinese, Japanese, and Korean characters.
+- [Menubar and World menu](General/MenuBar.md) - A guide to configure and customize Pharo's menubar and world menu.
-- [Using CJK input methods](General/CJKInputMethod.md) - Guide to help you configure Pharo to support CJK input method.
 - [Iceberg on Windows workaround](General/IcebergOnWindows.md) - Troubleshooting for some issues appearing when using Iceberg on Windows.
-- [Exceptions](General/Exceptions.md) - How Pharo's exceptions work and explanations on how to use them.
-- [Sorting collections](General/SortingCollections.md) - How to sort collections with Pharo's built-in API.
 - [Refactoring](General/Refactorings.md) - Documentation on the usage of Pharo refactoring's tool.
-- [Tweaking big images](General/TweakingBigImages.md) - Tips to make large pharo images more responsive.
-- [Sessions management](General/SessionsManagement.md) - Documentation on setting up start-up and shut-down actions in Pharo.
-- [Image file format](General/ImageFileFormat.md) - Documentation about binary format of Pharo images.
 - [Settings](General/Settings.md) - How to use Pharo's settings system to define your own settings.

 ## Pharo projects